-'Health' drinks usually contain amino acids or other protein derivatives that may come from animal sources.
+'Health' and 'Sports' drinks usually contain amino acids or other protein derivatives that may come from animal sources.
 Those containing ingredients with the suffix -anime or -ine should not be used unless with a reliable hechsher or unless listed here.
 However, if the only additional ingredients to regular soft drinks in a health drink are sucrose, dextrose, dextrin, sodium chloride, potassium chloride, or various phosphates, the product is acceptable.
 It is the view of The Kashrut Authority that in Australia, soft drinks fulfilling the above criteria can be considered Kosher lechatchilla.
 See in greater detail 'Kashrut Standards Today and General Notes'.
 All products listed have been individually investigated.

 |C||P||Fierce Green Apple|

 |C||P||Ready to Use Apple Blackcurrant Electrolyte Solution|

 |C||P||Ready to Use Orange Flavoured Electrolyte Solution|